14 stages of the loan cycle every student goes through

 The wait will end eventually, we promise.

-Watching everyone else roll around in baths of money
+Watching everyone else's roll in money – and still waiting

-So you’re sat at home feeling extremely broke and sorry for yourself.
-You sneak a casual glance at your Facebook feed and BOOM!
+You’re sat at home feeling very broke and very sorry for yourself.
+You sneak a casual glance at your Facebook feed and BOOM.
 Suddenly you're overcome with the feeling that you're incredibly hard done by.

-Why does it feel like everyone and their dog has got their loan through already, whilst you're stuck at home watching the Hollyoaks omnibus and eating Sainsbury's Basics super noodles?
+Why does it feel like everyone and their dog has got their Student Loan through already, while you're stuck at home watching the Hollyoaks omnibus and eating Sainsbury's Basics super noodles?

 Well, the reason for this isn't that the world hates you.
 Really.